sTomerG/my-package/docs/source/index.md

 12. Rebuild the docs with `poetry run sphinx-autobuild docs/source docs/build/html`

-13. Edit in the top of the README the links
+13. Edit in the top of the README and *docs/source/index.md* the links

 ## Note